The most important pre-Columbian cultures in America

 The Paracas culture

 The Paracas culture flourished in the coastal region of Peru between 700 BC and 200 AD.
-It stands out for its advances in cranial surgeryThe Paracas performed cranial trepanations for medical purposes, to treat brain trauma.
-They also had very characteristic pottery, made up of spherical bowls decorated with bright colours: yellow, black, red and green.
+It stands out for its advances in cranial surgeryThe Paracas people performed cranial trepanations for medical purposes, to treat brain trauma.
+They also produced a distinctive style of pottery, consisting of spherical bowls decorated with vibrant colors: yellow, black, red, and green.
+Their ceramics and textiles are a testament to their fine craftsmanship.
+The Paracas employed advanced dyeing and weaving techniques, creating intricate pieces that had ritual uses.

 Vicus culture